Giordano Ruffo

 Ruffo was born in Calabria around 1200 in a noble family serving Frederick II.
-An uncle was Pietro Ruffo, Count of Catanszaro.
+An uncle was Pietro Ruffo, Count of Catanzaro.
 Shortly before the death of Frederick II, Ruffo, his brother Folco, and Pietro were called to sign a testament.
 Ruffo was made lord of Val di Crati in 1239 but after the death of Frederick II in 1250 they had to choose allegiance between two possible rulers and they chose Conrad IV and were against Manfredi, son of the Emperor and Bianca Lancia.
 The death of Conrad IV in 1254 led to the arrest of the Ruffo family and he was tortured, blinded, and died in prison around February 1256.